140 Child Skeletons Found In Mass Sacrifice Grave In Peru, Largest Sacrificial Burial Site Ever Discovered

 Verano is part of the international archaeological team that is still investigating the mass burial site and that plans to submit a scientific report on this bewildering discovery to a peer-reviewed, scientific journal.

-The mass child grave lies less than half a mile from the Chan Chan Archaeological Zone, located on the remains of the Chimu Kingdom capital, Chan Chan, and which now is a UNESCO World Heritage site.
+The mass child grave lies less than half a mile from the Chan Chan Archaeological Zone, located on the remains of the Chimu Kingdom capital, Chan Chan, which now is a UNESCO World Heritage site.

 Aside from the astounding number of child and llama skeletons, the 7,500-square-foot site also yielded the remains of three adults, which had been less ceremoniously entombed and which experts believe may have been involved in the mass sacrifice.
 The three adult skeletons showed signs of blunt-force trauma to the head and were buried without any ceremonial objects.